Editor’s note: This blog was updated on January 3, 2020 to reflect changes to Amazon’s best practices

 This section is not so much about design advice as it is SEO advice.

-When uploading images to modules, Amazon requires you enter alt-text descriptions of each image, no matter how big or small they are.
+When uploading images to modules, Amazon requires you to enter alt-text descriptions of each image, no matter how big or small they are.
 You’ll want to incorporate accurate descriptions as well as high-traffic keywords here.

 Although text within A+ Content isn’t indexed by Amazon’s algorithm, it is indexed by external search engines like Google.
 Including alt-text descriptions that are found during keyword research that were not included in the product features section could help you get found on other search engines on the web.